 ISO provides information on:

-- people — fraud, criminal and public records, claims, and employment history and background.
+- people — fraud, criminal and public records, claims, and employment history and background; and,

 The concept is simple: municipalities with well-enforced, up-to-date codes should demonstrate better loss experience, and insurance rates can reflect that.
 The prospect of lessening catastrophe-related damage and ultimately lowering insurance costs provides an incentive for communities to enforce their building codes rigorously especially as they relate to windstorm damage.